DAN FORSHAW BIOG 2017

 Cambridge and beyond…

-Dan is now based in Cambridge where he teaches saxophone at the University and to students all over the world, (including Antarctica) through his award-winning website, Cambridge Saxophone.com.
-Dan still maintains an active performance schedule with regular tours, residences and his ‘Jazz Vespers’ project, that has seen Dan lead jazz events at St. Paul’s Cathedral, Ely Cathedral and the new home for Jazz Vespers in London, Methodist Central Hall, Westminster.
+Dan is now based in Cambridge where he teaches saxophone at the University of Cambridge and to students all over the world, (including Antarctica,) through his award-winning website, Cambridge Saxophone.com.
+Dan still maintains an active performance schedule with regular tours, residences and his ‘Jazz Vespers‘ project, that has seen Dan on Prime Time National TV, (BBC One,) leading jazz events at St. Paul’s Cathedral, Ely Cathedral and the at new home for Jazz Vespers in London, Methodist Central Hall, Westminster.

-Dan has recently started ‘Vlogging’ and enjoys photography, sport and most of all spending time with his young family.
+Dan is an active ‘Vlogger’, (his YouTube channel now has over 5000 subscribers in twenty countries), and he enjoys photography, sport and most of all spending time with his young family.